buildingamind/ViT-CoT/README.md

-# Vision Transformer Contrastive Learning through Time (ViT-CoT)
+# Are Vision Transformers More Data Hungry Than Newborn Visual Systems?
+## NeurIPS 2023
 Add a short version of the abstract